Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/index.rst

 Source.Python is an open-source project that uses Boost.Python to allow scripters to interact with Valve's Source-engine.
 In this wiki, you will find documentation on how to install, update, and use Source.Python.
-If you have any questions, please search for an answer on our `forums <https://forums.sourcepython.com/>`_.
-If you cannot find the answer to your question, please post a question of your own in the appropriate forum.

 Source.Python is currently embedding Python 3.13 and will be upgraded from time to time.